nevsnode/gordon/README.md

 Creating Tasks
 ---

-Gordon essentially works by waiting for entries that are inserted into Redis-lists.
+Gordon essentially works by checking for entries in specific Redis-lists.
-It uses the [BLPOP](http://redis.io/commands/blpop) command, that blocks until an entry is added.
-With this approach tasks are received and executed immediately, unless there are no free "workers".

 The lists are named by this scheme:
 ```